 1. Visibility: Monitoring and watching resource usage provides the visibility needed to detect suspicious behavior.
 Administrators must be aware of all data stored on the network and the devices used to access it.
 A CASB enables administrators to detect suspicious access requests, uploaded malicious files, and security vulnerabilities from poor access controls.
 It allows administrators to train users on the best security policies for shared resources.

-A CASB also provides visibility into potentially unauthorized connected devices like shadow IT and discovers data administrators may have overlooked.
+A CASB also provides visibility into potentially unauthorized connected devices, like shadow IT, and discovers data that administrators may have overlooked.
 Instead of allowing users to upload data to unauthorized locations, a CASB blocks access to third-party locations and alerts administrators of the unusual activity.
 A CASB’s comprehensive view of your cloud environment offers the enhanced visibility required to make informed decisions about resource allocation and security measures.

 2. Compliance: Compliance regulations oversee many cybersecurity factors required to protect cloud data.
 Non-compliant organizations can suffer hefty fines, so a CASB ensures that organizations have the necessary access tools and monitoring to achieve compliance.
 A CASB ensures that stored cloud data is encrypted to comply with the latest regulatory standards.